How to Fix DE2 error — door open during cycle on LG WM9000HVA (Front Load)

 If your LG WM9000HVA is showing a DE2 error, you may notice one or more of the following symptoms during operation:

-This error is most commonly caused by a worn or misaligned door latch assembly, a faulty door lock switch, or a damaged wiring harness connection between the door lock mechanism and the main control board.
+This error is usually caused by a worn or misaligned door latch assembly, a faulty door lock switch, or a damaged wiring harness connection between the door lock mechanism and the main control board.

 Tools & Parts Needed